California Reptiles & Amphibians

 Southern Alligator Lizards - Elgaria multicarinata

-Dark marks or stripes run lengthwise down the belly of Southern Alligator Lizards in the center of the scales.
+Dark marks or stripes run lengthwise through the center of the scales on the belly.

-Compare with the dark belly stripes of the Northern Alligator Lizard which occur between the scales.
+Compare with the dark belly stripes of the Northern Alligator Lizard which occur between the scales here and here and below.

-Southern Alligator Lizards have yellow or light eyes.
-Compare with the darker eyes of the Northern Alligator Lizard.
+Southern Alligator Lizards have yellow or light eyes compared with the darker eyes of Northern Alligator Lizards, seen below.

 Male alligator lizards have a large, broad, almost triangular head.